 How to Take Care of a Canaan Dog

 Canaan dogs don’t need nearly as much hands-on attention as other pets.
-However, because this breed was wild until recently, they may need direct leadership and regular training to make sure they understand their responsibilities as a family pet.
+However, because this breed was wild until recently, they may need direct leadership and regular training to make sure they understand their responsibilities as family pets.
 The Canaan is probably a better choice for experienced dog owners than beginners.
 While generally friendly and affectionate, they are not designed for the casual dog owner who wants a simple companion.
 They have unique personality quirks.
-Fortunately, the Canaan is surprisingly adaptable for a large variety of different living conditions, from small apartments to large farms.
+Fortunately, Canaan is surprisingly adaptable to a large variety of different living conditions, from small apartments to large farms.
 As puppies, they are sweet, loving, and eager to learn.
 No matter what age you start training, your dog will be ready to pick up lessons as quickly as possible.

 Canaan dogs are energetic pups that burn a lot of calories for their size.
 Feed your pet a varied diet full of protein, fats, healthy carbs, and plenty of vegetables.
 These dogs love homemade food, but you can also feed them dog food with a protein-heavy nutrient breakdown.
 Make sure to check with your vet to confirm that your family’s pet is getting everything they need to thrive.